 - Bob Johnson gives us a close look at the online card catalog and online subscription resources, including ArkivDigital and EmiWeb, as well as the Swedish deaths, graves, and census databases.
 Equipped with this overview of the wide range of resources available, you will be set to dig further into your Swedish ancestry.
 The topics presented not only tell you what is available, but also provide an overview of how to use the resources.

 Researching at the Hoffman Research Library: Plan your visit before you go.

-The MGS Library offers members free access to the ArkivDigital and EmiWeb subscription services.
-And now SGSM is pleased to announce that we have added nine new Swedish research databases; Swedish death records from 1830 to 2020, Swedish burials database, decennial census records from 1970 through 2000, and databases specifically for Stockholm research, miners’ court records, and Walloon employment contracts.
+Swedish Databases Guide: Swedish research databases available at the Hoffman Research Library; Swedish death records from 1830 to 2020, burials, decennial census record from 1970 to 2000, databases specifically for Stockholm research, miners’ court records and Walloon employment contracts.

-If you want to research the microfilmed early Minnesota church records, they are available for viewing only on a Swedish research day.
+If you want to research the microfilmed early Minnesota church records, they are available for viewing on Swedish Research Day (3rd Thursday of the month except December).
 Always check www.mngs.org before you go to make sure the library is open.
-Also, when in-person Quarterly and Conference meetings resume, in-person research can be arranged, usually after the meetings.
-Requests for research time at these meetings should be sent to SGSM well in advance of the meeting.
+Viewing them may also be scheduled after quarterly and conference programs.

 Planning a trip to Sweden or just want to learn more about Sweden?

 How to Travel Trouble-free and Absorb Your History in Sweden in the Members Area under Video Links is an excellent resource.
 Jan Carlson shares hints regarding the ins and outs of traveling in Sweden, what you need to know before you go, what you need to know once you get there, and how to glean the most about your family's history when you finally set foot in the old country.
 Jan has been to Sweden eight times, often for extended periods of time.
 This program was recorded on January 15, 2022.